 If your accident was minor, try to pull off to an area where you aren’t obstructing the flow of traffic.
 If you aren’t sure if there was more serious damage to any of the vehicles involved in the collision, don’t risk making the situation worse by attempting to move them.
 Either way, you will want to get pictures of the scene of the crash, including photos of the damage.

 Just because you believe you were at fault at the time of the accident, other factors you may be unaware of could be in play.
 Either way, it’s important to have good legal counsel in case you need to go to court, or if you have any questions.
-Our San Antonio car accident attorneys at the Wyatt Law Firm, Ltd. will work hard for you, because we understand what is at stake.
+Our San Antonio car accident attorneys at the Wyatt Law Firm, PLLC. will work hard for you, because we understand what is at stake.
 Call us today at (210) 702-2162, or fill out our online form start your free case consultation.